 The Great Ape Heart Project (GAHP) collects, reviews and archives cardiac ultrasound exams (echocardiograms) in an international database for gorillas, bonobos, orangutans and chimpanzees.
 We accept cardiac exams done on anesthetized and non-anesthetized apes so long as both a submission form and a copy of the echocardiogram are submitted.
 Please include still images that show all measurements performed, as well as at least one video image of each standard view obtained.
-Images should be submitted in DICOM format which allows review and confirmation of measurements.While we are currently continuing to accept exam submissions with alpha-2 agonists, our cardiac advisory team may not be able to provide an official report in these cases.
+Images should be submitted in DICOM format which allows review and confirmation of measurements.While we are currently continuing to accept exam submissions with alpha-2 agonists, our cardiac advisory team will not be able to provide an official report in these cases.
+Exam measurements obtained under alpha 2-agonists will not provide a truly diagnostic evaluation and may result in inaccurate diagnoses.
 Please review our Anesthesia page for more information on why we do not recommend using alpha-2 agonists for cardiac examinations.
 Exams are reviewed by our cardiac advisors and feedback is returned to submitting institutions within 6 weeks.
 Urgent clinical cases can be expedited for review upon request.

 For more information about performing exams, please see our Performing Echocardiograms page.